 Open the exported database from the old-host (old_database in this example) in some text editor (i like Notepad++ – yes, Windows all the way 🙂 ).
 Do a search-replace for the following terms (replacing them for the actual ones of your website):

 - old_root_dir replace with new_root_dir

 - old_database replace with new_database

 Then, unzip a copy of the old-site files backup to a local computer directory and do a search of all those files for the following text within them, replacing it (“search and replace”) as explained below.

-All the files that contain the searched terms (easiest if username differs, while even needles to change anything if everything noted in the previous passage is exactly the same – username, database, path…) should then be edited for search-replace (like picture 15), for the following terms:
+It is easiest if username differs, while even needless to change anything if everything noted in the previous passage is exactly the same – username, database, path… Open the directory with a text editor and search&replace the following:

 - old_root_dir should be replaced with new_root_dir.
 Within .json files, mind that directory paths aren’t divided with slashes ( ” / ” ) but like this ” \/ “, for example: home1\/oldusername\/example-website.
 So that’s another thing to search-replace (both / and \/ path versions).